-Research from the National Library of Medicine in 2017 found a correlation between anti-inflammatory diets, healthier gums, and reduced tooth loss.
 Anti-inflammatory food is low in carbohydrates, saturated fats, and processed or refined foods.
 Incorporate healthy fats and lean protein, like lentils or fish, into your diet.
 When thirsty, consider reaching for a glass of water.
 Snack foods can be enjoyed, but do so in moderation and be aware of their impact on your oral and overall health.

 Read the labels